kahunmedical/api/docs/casesapi.md

 ### SDK Script Tag

-To use the sdk on a webpage, include the Kahun script tag within the `head` tag of the page.
+To use the SDK on a webpage, include the Kahun script tag within the `head` tag of the page.
 The source url for the script should be:
 ```html
 https://patient.kahun.com/api/clientapi.js
 ```
+It is recommended to use the `async` or `defer` attribute so that tag loading will not affect page performance.

-Optionally, you can use the `onload` attribute of the script tag to set a custom javascript function that will run when the library has been loaded.
-This is a good place to place code that should interact with the SDK as soon as the page loads.
+Optionally,  use the `onload` attribute of the script tag to set a custom javascript function that will run when the library has been loaded.
+This is a good place for code that should interact with the SDK as soon as the page loads.

 Example
 ```html